L7 (band): Reunion (2014–present)

 On September 29, 2017, L7 released its first new song in 18 years, "Dispatch from Mar-a-Lago" on Don Giovanni Records.
 The title is a reference to the Mar-a-Lago resort owned by Donald J. Trump.
-A follow up single, "I Came Back to Bitch", was released in February 2018.
+A follow-up single, "I Came Back to Bitch", was released in February 2018.

 L7 continued to tour heavily in the US, Canada, and Europe in 2018.
 April 2018 saw the band announce their plans to record a seventh studio album via PledgeMusic, scheduled for release in 2019.

 The band went on tour shortly afterward.
 Including dates with Le Butcherettes as openers.

 L7 released the first single from their first album in 20 years, "Burn Baby", on February 28, 2019.
 The full album, Scatter the Rats, was released on May 3, 2019, through Joan Jett's record label Blackheart Records.
 The album received generally favorable reviews.
 Hyperallergic referred to the band's legacy as "feminist punks, metal snarlers, (and) grunge comedians" and stated of their return album that Sparks and Gardner "pound out one solid, catchy, immediately identifiable power riff after another, more punk-minimalist than in their molten grunge period".

 In April 2022, L7 announced a tour commemorating the 30th anniversary release of their third album, Bricks Are Heavy.
 The band played the entire album, along with several other songs.
 The tour consisted of eighteen scheduled shows through the month of October.
 L7 also announced a deluxe reissue of Bricks Are Heavy.
 Remastered by Howie Weinberg, the limited-edition release comes pressed on gold and black vinyl via Licorice Pizza, and pre-orders begun on September 30.

+Politics and activism

+The band's name, L7, derives from a slang term for square.
+Forming and gaining exposure a time when female musicians and bands were still routinely referred to with terms such as "chicks" and "foxcore", they deliberately chose a name that didn't draw attention to being an all-female band, to resist being typecast into roles the music industry typically expected of women.
+Sparks said, "We get letters from young girls who say that we’re their inspiration for picking up an instrument, and that makes us really proud.
+We didn’t really have role models growing up."